Saturday Night (Cold Chisel song): Video

 A video clip for the track, directed by Richard Lowenstein, was filmed in Kings Cross in February 1984, three months after the group disbanded.
 Part of the clip features Moss and Barnes mingling with the participants of the Sydney Gay and Lesbian Mardi Gras.
 Lowenstein said the idea came from his friend Troy Davies.
 "At the time it wasn’t so accepted for straight guys to go there.
 I think Troy was worried how they’d deal with his extrovert gayness.
 It was brave at the time to have the gay Mardi Gras in a Cold Chisel video on Countdown.
 That was Troy, he was a mischief maker.
 But Cold Chisel lapped it up," Lowenstein said.
 Other sections of the clip showing the band members (minus Barnes) moving through the crowd of the Darlinghurst Road red light district.
-Lowenstein said, "I had a camera on the back of a station wagon, we’d just drive up and down the Cross and film in slow motion.
+Lowenstein said, "I had a camera on the back of a station wagon, we'd just drive up and down the Cross and film in slow motion.
 The song suited that kind of imagery so well, I thought it was a no-brainer to put the down and outs and all the characters in.
 It was a quick shoot, maybe two nights."

+It was nominated for Best Video at The TV Week / Countdown Awards.

 Reception

 Reviewed in Juke Magazine at the time of release, it was described as, "Another of those sparse, atmospheric songs.
 They haven't lost their edge over all these years, which is really sayin' something."
 Elsewhere, they called it, "an appealing track with many of Chisel's best qualities filtered through a clever mix.
 The melody relies heavily on Phil Small's excellent bass line".
 The Age also noted Small's bass, and, "The echoing drumbeat of Ray Arnott".

 Marc Hunter, Paul Hewson and Robert Taylor reviewed the single for RAM, saying, "This shows why Chisel are a top band — they're prepared to take chances.
 Ian Moss sings superbly; the band plays with restraint but perfect taste...
 Has to be a hit."
 The Sydney Morning Herald called the song a "pleasant ballad" but noted "hard-core fans may take to the b-side, "Painted Doll", more readily".
 Dodson also called it, "the most uncharacteristic Cold Chisel single ever.
 But it seems to have struck an immediate chord with Australian record-buyers".

 The Monthly said, "In many ways it represents the best of Cold Chisel.
 The music fades in slowly over the sound of voices and traffic, with an arrangement that borrows from soul (Marvin Gaye comes to mind), but isn’t quite that.
 Moss, the more melodious of Cold Chisel’s vocalists, takes the lead, with Barnes chipping in for an explosive interlude.
 Electric guitar and saxophone are woven together in a twisting instrumental melody."
+Elly McDonald at RAM said the "lyrics read especially well on paper: direct, genuine, sane."